dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 This also places a requirement on the programmer when creating threads: they must call `thread_exit` before the main function used for the thread returns, otherwise we will crash.

-We're going to go a step further an implement a wrapper function that will call the thread's main function, and then call `thread_exit` for us.
+We're going to go a step further and implement a wrapper function that will call the thread's main function, and then call `thread_exit` for us.
 This will only work for kernel threads, but it removes the burden from the programmer.
 Our wrapper function will look like the following:

 ```c
 void thread_execution_wrapper(void (*function)(void*), void* arg) {